paul-ollis/vim-vpe/docs/guide/first-steps.rst

 String conversion
 ~~~~~~~~~~~~~~~~~

-VPE automatically converts Unicode option values to strings, which greatly
+VPE automatically converts option values to strings, which greatly simplifies a
-simplifies a lot of code.
+lot of code.

 .. code-block:: python